tenchim86/jailman/blueprints/unifi/readme.md

 ### Config Description

 - unifi_poller: boolean, true if you want to also install unifi-poller
-- db_jail: This is the name of your influxdb database jail, should be influxdb.
+- link_influxdb: This is the name of your influxdb database jail, should be influxdb.
-- unifi_db_name: The name of the database that will be created in influxdb for Unifi Poller.
+- influxdb_database: The name of the database that will be created in influxdb for Unifi Poller.
-- unifi_db_user & unifi_db_password: The created database's credentials for Unifi Poller.
+- influxdb_user & influxdb_password: The created database's credentials for Unifi Poller.
-- up_user & up_password: The Unifi-Poller user credentials.
+- poller_user & poller_password: The Unifi-Poller user credentials.
 This user must be created in the Unifi Controller web gui after install matching these credentials.
 This is for the connection between Unifi Controller & Unifi Poller

 ### Unifi-Controller Post-Install